 An Unusual Way to Remove Bamboo That Works Like Magic

-When harvesting some bamboo in Fieldale VA, I did two things that shocked the property owner.
-First, I'm harvesting 25 foot tall straight bamboo as big around as a can of beans.
-At 4 to 6 inches in diameter I stripped all branches, then cut bamboo into 12 foot lengths.
-Secondly, tops were then chopped in dropped around waist high trunks.
+When harvesting some bamboo in Fieldale, VA, I did two things that shocked the property owner.
+First, I'm harvesting 25-foot-tall straight bamboo as big around as a can of beans.
+At 4 to 6 inches in diameter, I stripped all branches, then cut bamboo into 12-foot lengths.
+Secondly, tops were then chopped in dropped around waist-high trunks.

 If you want to get more from your small farm, homestead, or estate, … Justin Hitt is a Permaculture Design Consultant with more than two decades of experience with organic gardening.
 He teaches the practical application of critical thinking, entrepreneurial ecology, and homestead management.
 Practical insights for practitioners, estate owners, and homesteaders.
 To see if his insights are right for you, join our free newsletter.